devedmonton/devedmonton.github.io/CODE_OF_CONDUCT.md

 ## 1. Purpose

-A primary goal of Dev Edmonton Society is to be inclusive to the largest number of people, with the most varied and diverse backgrounds possible.
+Dev Edmonton Society's mission is to build an impactful, diverse, and collaborative developer community.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, religion (or lack thereof) and any personal characteristics protected under [the Alberta Human Rights Act](http://www.qp.alberta.ca/documents/Acts/A25P5.pdf).

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.